simonswu23/Scripts/README.md

   - unrealtime
   - freeexpall
   - easyhms
-- Once installed, you will need to "Compile All Data" using debug mode
+- Once installed, you will need to "Compile All Data" using debug mode (note that this will not work in the intro sequence)

 # Features
 - **new** Giga Evolution!